Castlepollard: Built heritage

-The original village layout, much of which dates to the 19th century, is preserved and now landscaped in a central triangular green.
+Castlepollard's original village layout, much of which dates to the 19th century, is preserved and now landscaped in a central triangular green.
 Surrounded by buildings from the Georgian period, a sculpture on the square depicts a scene from the locally centred legend of the Children of Lir.
 A plaque outlines the story in several languages.
 The setting of the legend is Lough Derravaragh.
 There are several ringforts on the surrounding high ground.
 Two ancient forts are of archaeological interest.
 Randoon is located in nearby Ranaghan, south west of Lough Lene, and Turgesius Island, is situated on Lough Lene.
 Turgesius was a Viking leader who sojourned here with a local lover while on respite from his seafaring.
 He held sway in Danish Dublin (Dyflin) and Shannon Viking port near Clonmacnoise.

-Castlepollard has two churches which serve the Roman Catholic and Church of Ireland Christian communities.
+Two churches serve the local Roman Catholic and Church of Ireland Christian communities.
 Kinturk House, the Georgian period Pollard residence, now serves as St. Peter's Centre.
 It was purchased by the Sacred Heart Sisters from the family in 1935, who added a chapel wing.
 A hospital designed by T.J.
 Cullen (1879–1947) was built c.
 1935 and was part of "an extensive hospital construction programme initiated during the first decades of the Irish Free State" financed by the Irish Hospitals' Sweepstake.
 The sisters operated a Mother and Baby home there for many years; the property was sold to Midlands Health Board in 1971.

 In the early nineteenth century, the main village and the Pollard family properties underwent a reconstruction program.
 The Kinturk Demesne residence and the adjacent buildings were rebuilt in the Georgian style of the period.
 Some common lands were enclosed.
-A new Church of Ireland building was erected in the Square, along with the Market house Located on the west side of the green, this was the village's major public building and landmark.
+A new Church of Ireland building was erected in the square, along with the Market House Located on the west side of the green, this was the village's major public building and landmark.
 The quarterly Court of Petty Sessions convened here.

 During the War of Independence the Irish Republican Army (IRA) burned the Royal Irish Constabulary (RIC) barracks located on the Mullingar Road.
 The RIC then moved to the courthouse.
 In 1921, the IRA began a wave of burnings which targeted government offices throughout Ireland.
 This was a concerted effort to cripple the UK civil service in its day-to-day administration of the country.
 The Market House was also torched.
 Two sitting magistrates were kidnapped by the IRA on their way to the court.
 The men were held hostage locally, reportedly in a cow byre on the Hill of Moal.
 They were later released unharmed after forty eight hours, and the village was spared reprisals.
-The Market House was rebuilt in 1926, and served as the village fire station until a purpose-built fire station was constructed.
-The Market House was also used as the village library for a number of years.
+The Market House was rebuilt in 1926 and served for periods as a fire station and a library.